tomlea/rack-force_domain/README.markdown

 Now all requests to www.foo.com (or anything else pointed at the app) will 301 to foo.com.

 If the `$DOMAIN` environment variable is missing, no redirection will occur.

+You can also give provide a port along with your domain "foo.com:3000".